 The SIP-3 reference point, which exists between one SIP core and another SIP core for establishing a session in support of VAL service, shall use the Mm and ICi reference points as defined in 3GPP TS 23.002 [14].
 The SIP-3 reference point is used for:

 - event subscription and event notification;

 - session management; and

 - media negotiation.

-Editor's note: it is FFS whether changes are needed to SIP-3 when used between servers in different trust domains.